lorenzo-villa-hub/pynter/README.md

 # pynter
 Tools for atomistic calculations.
-Uses pymatgen package (https://pymatgen.org).
+Uses [`pymatgen`](https://pymatgen.org) package.
 The main features are designed to systematically run, analyse and plot DFT point defect calculations with VASP.

 It can be installed with the Python Package Index (PyPI) by running:
 ```sh